ahgroup/DSAIRM/README.md

 # DSAIRM
 Dynamical Systems Approach to Immune Response Modeling

 **The package is under development and not yet on CRAN.
 Install with devtools from github (see instructions below).
-Some parts/apps of the package might not be functional yet.**

-**Shiny 1.1.0 broke part of the package, specifically the communication between the main menu and each app.
-For the time being, onle use the 'alternative use' approach described below.**
+All apps should work at this point, but currently only the first few have complete documentation and instructions.**

 ## Description